Hoverbear/hoverbear.org/content/blog/2025-09-28-folder-notes-in-obsidian-publish/index.md

 +++

 Recently, I've been participating in some very fun TTRPG games.
 [Obsidian](https://obsidian.md/) has become my favorite tool for taking notes.
-One addon I've found which I quite like is [Folder Notes](https://github.com/LostPaul/obsidian-folder-notes).
+One plugin I've found which I quite like is [Folder Notes](https://github.com/LostPaul/obsidian-folder-notes).

 I ended up getting a [Publish](https://obsidian.md/publish) subscription, and wanted to have a similar experience on the published site.
 This weekend, I sat down and hacked a bit on it.